openforcefield/interchange-regression-testing/value-propagation/README.md

 export TOOLKIT_VERSION=$(python -c "import openff.toolkit; print(openff.toolkit.__version__)")
 export INTERCHANGE_VERSION=$(python -c "import openff.interchange; print(openff.interchange.__version__)")
 ```

+## Regression Check

+*Check that changes to a force field propagate through to changes in an OpenMM system in the same way as a
+previous version*

 3. Enumerate the fields of a SMIRNOFF force field that can be easily perturbed